-PT&T's marketing and labelling efforts are mostly evident through the maintenance of its website at www.ptt.com.ph, which caters to its stakeholders including regulators, clients, customers, and future investors.
-The Company also does on ground activations where branding messages and labeling are apparent on its marketing materials.
-PT&T assures that all materials sealed with its branding are clear and concise.
-The Company also guarantees that it complies with the Department of Trade and Industry's (DTI's) policies and regulations.
+PT&T's marketing and labeling efforts are evident in digital marketing through the maintenance of its website at www.ptt.com.ph, which caters to its stakeholders including regulators, clients, customers, and future investors.
+Other digital marketing efforts include social media, email, Search Engine Optimization, and content marketing.
+The Company also does on-ground activations and participates in events and conventions where branding messages are apparent on its marketing materials such as banners and brochures.
+PT&T assures that all materials follow brand guidelines and are clear and concise.
+The Company also guarantees that it complies with the Department of Trade and Industry's (DTI's) and Ad Standards Council (ASC) policies and regulations.

-PT&T is also present in social media platforms (i.e. Facebook, Twitter, LinkedIn, Youtube).
-As false information on websites and other social media platforms are becoming rampant, PT&T ensures that all data uploaded and posted on its website and social media platforms are accurate, secured, and up to date.
+PT&T is present in social media platforms (i.e. Facebook, LinkedIn, YouTube).
+As false information on websites and other social media platforms are becoming rampant, PT&T ensures that all data uploaded and posted on its website and social media platforms are accurate, secured, verified, and up to date.

 The impact of digitalization has acted as a catalyst for employment growth and the digital revolution created new roles in the workforce.
 Thus, the Company sees an opportunity for its employees to learn and explore more about digital marketing.
-As a telecom and IT services company, PT&T is on its way to improving its marketing and labelling strategies by shaping its employees being in the forefront of digital marketing.
+As a telecom and IT services company, PT&T is on its way to improving its marketing and labelling strategies by shaping its employees to be in the forefront of digital marketing.